-There are three types of surveys that you can conduct with TamoGraph: passive, active, and predictive.
+There are three types of surveys that you can conduct with TamoGraph: passive, active, and predictive (the latter is technically not a survey; rather, it's virtual modeling).
 During a passive survey, the application collects the most comprehensive data on the RF environment: information on access points and their characteristics, signal strength, noise level, interference, etc. This is the default and most important survey type that we recommend to conduct in every case.
 It is called passive because during this type of survey, the application passively listens for packets and does not attempt to connect to WLANs.
 However, to provide more insight into the real-world performance of your WLAN, TamoGraph can also perform active surveys, during which your Wi-Fi adapter connects to the wireless network(s) of your choice to measure actual throughput rates and a few other metrics.
-Unlike passive and active surveys, predictive surveys are not performed on-site.
-Predictive surveys are a computer simulation in which Wi-Fi characteristics are predicted for the virtual environment model created by the user.
-The process of creating and adjusting the virtual environment, selection and placement of simulated APs, and analyzing the resulting WLAN is commonly referred to as "RF planning."
+Unlike passive and active surveys, predictive modeling is not performed on-site.
+Predictive models are a computer simulation in which Wi-Fi characteristics are predicted for the virtual environment model created by the user.
+The process of creating and adjusting the virtual environment, selection and placement of simulated APs, and analyzing the resulting WLAN is commonly referred to as "RF planning", "RF predictive modeling," or "RF modeling."
 Please refer to the Understanding Survey Types: Passive, Active, and Predictive chapter for more information on this topic.
 Additionally, TamoGraph can be used to perform spectrum analysis surveys.